Missing Values Handling for Machine Learning Portfolios: Introduction

 \subsection{Related Literature}

 In contemporaneous work, \citet*{freyberger2021missing} (FHNW), \citet*{bryzgalova2022missing} (BLLP), and \citet{beckmeyer2022recovering} also study missing values in cross-sectional predictor data.
-Each paper focuses on a different imputation algorithm, though all avoid modeling the missingness process.
+Each paper advocates a different imputation algorithm, though all avoid modeling the missingness process.
 FHNW use moment conditions designed for cross-sectional predictors, BLLP use \citet{xiong2022large}'s latent factor method, and Beckmeyer and Wiedemann use a masked language model.
-Our paper focuses on EM-style algorithms, which are an important benchmark given their long history in the study of missing values (\citet*{hartley1958maximum,orchard1972missing,rubin1976inference,dempster1977maximum}, etc).
-Indeed, many textbooks suggest imputing missing values using EM (\citet{jolliffe2002principal,little2019statistical,efron2016computer}).
-We also provide a detailed discussion of the origins of missingness for 125 predictors.

-Perhaps most important, we are distinct in providing intuition for why simple mean imputation seems to perform well in machine learning style applications.
-The strong performance of mean imputation is seen in our ML portfolios as well as FHNW's regularized non-linear strategies.
-In contrast, \citet{bryzgalova2022missing} and \citet{beckmeyer2022recovering} do not compare their imputations to simple mean imputation in tests that combine many predictors.
+Our paper takes a more neutral approach and compares textbook imputation methods (\citet{little2019statistical}) with the cross-sectional mean imputation used in asset pricing.
+Our approach leads us to focus on practical issues, like whether imputation affects inferences made from standard ML algorithms like neural networks and gradient boosting (\citet{efron2016computer}).
+We also are distinct in providing a detailed discussion of the origins of missingness for 159 predictors and exploring the intuition for why simple mean imputation seems to perform well in ML applications, including using neural network models and FHNW's regularized non-linear strategies.

 The contemporaneous papers also differ in their predictor and stock return datasets.
 In this respect, FHNW is the most similar to ours.
-We both use 80+ predictors from the CZ open-source dataset and cover all stocks in CRSP. \citet{beckmeyer2022recovering} examine 151 characteristics from the \citet{jensen2021there} open source dataset and restrict stock-months to those with data on at least 20\% of the predictors.
+We both use 80+ predictors from the CZ open-source dataset and cover all common stocks in CRSP. \citet{beckmeyer2022recovering} examine 143 characteristics from the \citet{jensen2021there} open source dataset and restrict stock-months to those with data on at least 20\% of the predictors.
 BLLP examine 45 characteristics from \citet{kozak2020shrinking} and restrict stocks to those with at least one Compustat characteristic.
 Given the size and breadth of these data, and the diversity of statistical methods, the empirical results in these studies are complementary.

 Our results provide a rigorous justification for the ubiquitous use of mean imputation in machine learning papers.
 Almost every paper that attempts to combine large sets of predictors imputes with cross-sectional means or medians, including \citet*{gu2020empirical,freyberger2020dissecting,kozak2020shrinking}.\footnote{Other machine learning style papers that examine imputing with cross-sectional averages include \citet{green2017characteristics,demiguel2020transaction,fulop2022option,han2021expected,azevedo2022stock,da2022statistical,simon2022deep,zhang2022dynamic,jensen2022machine}.} This result is important because the algorithms in these papers are often complex, so a simple imputation algorithm is helpful for transparency.